 The 1882 Club

-The 3-2-1 Program offers free small group (3:1) tutoring from UF undergraduate and graduate education students who are enrolled in Assessment and Diagnosis of Reading Difficulties.
+The 3-2-1 Program offers free small group (3:1) tutoring from UF undergraduate and graduate education students who are enrolled in Integrated Reading Assessment and Instruction.

 The program is offered 3 different times through the year, with each session offering 10 tutoring sessions

 Registration for Fall 2018 has been closed.
 Please contact Allison Baer at email@example.com for information about being placed on the waitlist.

 Meetings are 5:00 pm - 7:00 pm unless noted otherwise.

 October 23 End at 6:30 - Findlay Halloween Parade